a

 This Guide

-Check the Forum linked to from every trail guide page for more information, or to add yours.
-My perspective alone is insufficient to describe the terrain or the experience.
-Thus your perspective adds another dimension to the experience.
+Check the Forum that's linked to from every trail guide page for more information, or to add yours about that location.

 Questions and comments always welcome.